 It’s not uncommon this time of year for many people to come up with their New Year’s resolutions.
 I have done this in the past, and it usually centered on some outcome; something I wanted to improved about myself.
 I would imagine many others had a similar experience as I did — the pursuit of said resolutions lasted anywhere from hours to a few weeks.
 The biggest reason, I think, is that we focus on an outcome over the journey.

 The other day I attended a webinar hosted by Dr. Michael Gervais and Nicole Davis from Compete to Create.
 The title of the event was “Mindset for 2021” and it was a conversation about a lot of topics around training our minds, much like we train our bodies or our craft.
 I am a big fan how the Compete to Create team continually reinforces the point that the mind can be trained — so many of the mental skills, such as optimism, can be learned.

 Eventually the conversation came around to goals, and then New Year’s resolutions.
-Dr. Gervais and Nicole discussed the idea of focusing goals around intention, over outcomes.
+Dr. Gervais and Nicole discussed the idea of focusing our thinking around intention, over outputs and even some outcomes.
 Why?
 Because intention is something we can fully control — how we show up everyday is a choice.
 They went on to offer a strategy for setting intention-based goals for the New Year.
 They suggest filling in the blank for the following statement: